lenaschimmel/sc2rf/README.md

 ![Screenshot of the terminal output of Sc2rf](screenshot-no-deletions.png)

 ## Requirements and Installation
 You need at least Python 3.6 and you need to install the requirements first.
-You might use something like `pip3 install -r requirements.txt` to do that.
+You might use something like `python3 -m pip install -r requirements.txt` to do that.
+There's a `setup.py` which you should probably ignore, since it's work in progress and does not work as intented yet.

 Also, you need a terminal which supports ANSI control sequences to display colored text.
 On Linux, MacOS, etc. it should probably work.